2023 Solar Incentives Guide for Nantucket, MA - Tax Credits & Rebates

 EcoWatch's Nantucket, MA Solar Incentives FAQs

 Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and that you're getting the most money possible.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money possible.

 Can I use both solar and another type of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of geothermal and solar.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss your plan with your local Nantucket solar installation expert, so that you understand what you'll need and what kinds of incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Make sure that you discuss your plan with your local Nantucket solar panel installer, to get an understanding of what will be needed and what incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.